SipiZork/react-for-begginers/README.md

 # Fish Market
-Simple page market application, which allows us to edit the store as admin and shop as buyers in the same interface in real time.
+Simple page market application, which allows us to edit the store as admin and shop as buyers at the same interface in real time with React and Firebase.

 ### Built with
  - HTML